100% Free Consultation (225) 412-6348

 Play Video

-Common Work Accident Causes in Louisiana
+Common Causes of Work Accidents in Louisiana

 Any occupation may be hazardous if an employer does not implement appropriate safety measures.
 From an office worker who develops carpal tunnel syndrome from poor wrist positioning to an industrial worker who is harmed in a plant accident caused by a faulty valve, these injuries may range in severity, impacting every part of a worker's life.